automenta/notention/README.md

 - **Anticipatory Design:** Plans adapt to intermediate results and anticipate future needs.

 ### Tool Features
-- **Core Toolset:** Includes web search, file operations, summarization, and user interaction.
+- **Core Toolset:** Includes web search (placeholder), file operations (basic - security warning), summarization, and user interaction.
-- **Extensibility:** Add new Tools via a plugin system with defined schemas.
+- **Extensibility:** Add new Tools via a modular registry.

 ### User Interface Features
-- **Flow Note UI:** Visualize Plans as interactive flowcharts, centered around Notes.
-- **Minimalist Design:** Progressive disclosure keeps the interface clean and focused.
-- **System Tray:** Subtle notifications and quick actions enhance usability.
+- **Task Management:** Add, edit, run, archive, and delete tasks.
+- **Chat View:** Interact with tasks through a chat-like interface, powered by LLM.
+- **Graph Visualization:** Visualize notes and their relationships in an interactive graph.
+- **Settings:** Configure system settings such as concurrency limit, API key, and theme.
+- **Templates:** Create and use note templates for efficient task creation.
+- **Tool Creation:** Define and register new tools through the UI.
+- **"Add Tool Step" Button:** Append tool invocations to a task's logic.
+- **Interactive Graph:** Drag nodes and use a context menu to edit, run, or delete them.
+- **Inline Note Editor:** Edit notes directly within the GraphView.
+- **Create from Template:** Create new tasks from existing templates.
+- **Monaco Editor Integration:** Use Monaco Editor for syntax-highlighted JSON editing in NoteEditor.

 ### Data Management Features
 - **Graph Persistence:** Store all data in LevelGraph for integrity and efficiency.